CIDARLAB/3DuF/README.md

 curl http://localhost:6060
 ```

 Alternatively you can install the dev version of the library if you want to debug it locally.
+(Primitives Server)

 ```
 npm ci